VariantSync/Vatras/README.md

 Detailed installation instructions can also be found [in the official documentation](https://agda.readthedocs.io/en/v2.6.3/getting-started/installation.html), too.

+3. Finding the standard library: Agda looks for its dependencies in a directory specified by the environment variable `AGDA_DIR`.
+The provided makefile sets this environment variable during the build process to the `.libs` directory within this repository.
+If you want to run `agda` manually, or if you want to work on this project in an editor (e.g., emacs) then you have to set this environment variable to the libs directory in this repository.

+    ```shell
+    export AGDA_DIR="path/to/this/repository/libs"
+    ```

+    Beware that setting the variable will overwrite any previously set directory.
+In that case you might want to overwrite the variable only temporarily while working on this project.

 ### Compiling the Library and Running the Demo

 To test whether you setup Agda correctly, and to run this libraries demo, run make: